cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - The capability for the port `ConsumerPortId` is claimed.
   - A client of the provider chain is created and the client ID is stored into `providerClient`.
   - `HtoVSC` for the current block is set to `0`.
+  - The `validatorSet` mapping is populated with the initial validator set.
   - The initial validator set is returned to the consensus engine.
 - Error condition:
   - The genesis state contains no valid provider client state, where the validity is defined as in [ICS 7](../../client/ics-007-tendermint-client).